saqibameen/LPGNN/README.md

 # Using Node Similarity to Achieve Local Differential Privacy in Graph Neural Networks

 This repo contains the artifacts for the CMPUT-622 course project.
-Baseline code adopted from [**Locally Private Graph Neural Networks**](https://arxiv.org/abs/2006.05535).
+Baseline code forked and adopted from [**Locally Private Graph Neural Networks**](https://arxiv.org/abs/2006.05535).
+The implementation for DeepWalk is from https://github.com/phanein/deepwalk/tree/master/deepwalk.
+Finally, the implementation for Node2Vec was installed from https://github.com/eliorc/node2vec.

 ### Students: